AICPS-Lab/Auto311/README.md

 # ReadME
 This repo contains essential information about the implementation of Auto311 and instructions for reproduction.
 All code files are carefully commented on and explained for better readability.
 ## Access to Our Demo Video
-Find the video here: [link](https://www.youtube.com/watch?v=g2gvhK5nkUI) Subscribe our YouTube channel for latest updates: [link](https://www.youtube.com/channel/UCAfUvVTJzvaLbd9GwQRvClg)
+Find the video here: [link](https://www.youtube.com/watch?v=g2gvhK5nkUI).
+Subscribe to our YouTube channel for the latest updates: [link](https://www.youtube.com/channel/UCAfUvVTJzvaLbd9GwQRvClg).
 ## Access to Trained Models
 Due to the submission size limit, trained models that appeared in our paper are stored and uploaded to an anonymous Google Drive.
 Please access using this [link](https://drive.google.com/drive/folders/1h3QK4W-qc5QXwhdjBu0BidZDIBxd33VU?usp=sharing).
 This shared folder contains the following sub-folders: